decki-id/pos-with-java/README.md

-## POS With Java
+# POS With Java

-A fundamental POS (Point Of Sales) sistem built with Java in NetBeans IDE.
+A fundamental POS (Point of Sales) system, built with Java in NetBeans IDE.<br>
 This sistem built as a last task for Java Programming subject in college.